Keith Thomas (footballer, born 1961)

 Keith A. Thomas (born 1 September 1961) is a former Australian rules football player and administrator who played with Norwood in the South Australian National Football League (SANFL) and Fitzroy in the Victorian Football League (VFL).
 Between 2011 and 2020 he was the chief executive officer of the Port Adelaide Football Club.

 Playing career

-Thomas had a long career at Norwood, beginning in 1979 and ending in 1993 after he played his 304th league game.
-He played in their 1982 Grand Final victory over Glenelg and also starred in their 1984 premiership team where he was awarded the Jack Oatey Medal.
+Thomas had a long career at Norwood, beginning in 1979 and ending in 1993 after he played his 249th league game, as well as 55 pre-season/night series matches.
+He played in their 1982 Grand Final victory over Glenelg, and also starred in their 1984 premiership team where he was awarded the Jack Oatey Medal.
 At the end of the 1982 season he was drafted by the Melbourne Demons but never played with that club in the VFL.

 In 1985 he won Norwood's 'Best and fairest' award and was also runner up in it on three occasions.
-Thomas kicked over 300 goals over the course of his career in the SANFL, topping his club's goalkicking in 1986.
-He also represented South Australia five times during his career.
+Thomas kicked 275 goals in premiership matches over the course of his career in the SANFL, topping his club's goalkicking in 1986.

 His time with Norwood was separated by a two-year stint at Fitzroy, where he made a total of 28 VFL appearances.

+He also represented South Australia five times during his career, for a career total of 337 senior games.